 But before we get into the details, what exactly is menopause and how does it affect a woman’s health?

 Menopause is the stage where the ovaries stop producing eggs, and a woman doesn’t get her period for 12 consecutive months.
 It is a gradual process that may take years.
-A woman’s health seems rather complicated, doesn’t it?
+It sounds complicated, doesn’t it?

 Many women fear the menopause journey.
 The biggest question is, are we there yet?
 And when will this be over?
 But rarely do we know how to answer that as there is no clear, distinct start or end point.
 All we can rely on are the telltale signs and symptoms given off by your body; and Oh, how traitorous the body can sometimes be.